 From optional to essential – that’s how we see the role of alternatives evolving over the next 10 to 15 years.
 Traditional markets alone, we believe, are unlikely to deliver the alpha, income and diversification investors need.
 The significant rise in alternative allocations among larger institutions as well as high and ultrahigh net worth individuals suggests these investors agree.

 - Interest rates will stay “lower for longer.”

 - Opportunities for alpha, income and diversification are shrinking.

 - Access to alternatives is improving across the full spectrum of investors, and regulations are becoming less restrictive.

 An objectives-based framework for alternative investing

-A comprehensive framework for allocating to alternatives will be critical as allocations rise and alternatives are recognized as vital to achieving investors’ desired outcomes.
+A comprehensive framework for allocating to alternatives will be critical as allocations rise and alternatives are recognised as vital to achieving investors’ desired outcomes.
 We provide a framework that starts with investors’ objectives.
 It focuses not on what alternatives are called (alternative credit, private equity, hedge funds or real assets) but rather on what they do for portfolios.
 It considers the characteristics alternatives share with traditional asset classes (be they fixed income-like, equity-like or a hybrid) and concentrates on their position within a portfolio (as core foundation components, core complements or return enhancers).
 Whether newly investing or expanding and restructuring existing allocations, alternative investors are likely to find that a framework for aligning allocations with specific investment objectives is as essential as alternatives themselves.